• Recipes

 Step 2: Turn the pressure cooker setting to Manual High Pressure for 10 minutes.

 Add split peas, bone broth, diced ham, and 2 bay leaves, and cover.
-Let naturally release for 15 minutes.
+Let it naturally release for 15 minutes.

 A bowl of split pea soup with carrots, ham, and celery in it.
 Grilled cheese sandwich slices surround the bowl on a plate.